ECON 3235 Fall 2019 Country Case Study Resources

-Check for the latest poverty rate for your country for other measures go to Povcalnet at the WB
+Check your country’s latest $1.9/day and $4/day poverty rate for Gini & more see Povcalnet at the WB

 What if i am part of a group working on a particular jurisdiction?
 (Puerto Rico for example)